-We believe that our positions are well supported and disagree with the disallowances.
-If we are unable to resolve these matters with the Appeals Office of the IRS, we will make a decision as to which of the above three options we will pursue.
+We continue to disagree with the disallowances.
+If we are unable to resolve these matters, we will make a decision as to which of the above three options we will pursue.
 In any event, we intend to aggressively contest these matters through applicable IRS and judicial procedures, as appropriate.

-Although we have not agreed to the assessment for the matters with the Appeals Office of the IRS, we nonetheless made an advance payment equal to the amount that would be due if we were to agree with certain adjustments.
+Although we have not agreed to the assessment for the matters, we nonetheless made an advance payment equal to the amount that would be due if we were to agree with certain adjustments.
 The amount likely to be due to the IRS if the matters were to be settled in the Appeals Office of the IRS is approximately \$104.1.
 We made an advance payment of \$66.6 to the IRS in December 2006 and an additional payment of \$37.5 in January 2007.
 While the resolution of these issues may result in taxes that differ from the amounts recognized for these matters, we currently believe that the resolution will not have a material adverse effect on our financial position or liquidity.